 Doormen or security staff are commonly referred to in the nightclub or bar industry as “bouncers”.
-The typical image is a tall tough-guy with a cold demeanor.
+The typical image is a tall tough guy with a cold demeanour.
 The bouncer allows in who they want and kicks out anyone causing trouble.

 This image is grossly marked and it is often plain wrong.
 To be successful, modern-day bouncers have to be more than just good muscle.
 They are a valuable member of your front house team, ensuring the safety of your staff and guests.
 If your bar or nightclub is thinking about the use of on-site security here’s what you have to know before hiring.

 There is a certain different job that club security usually performs.
 These duties depend on the size of the place, the number of patrons, the extent of alcohol served, and the resulting security risks.